First Russian High-Precision Superconducting Quantum Processor Developed

 We have achieved a landmark result that we have been working towards for almost three years — from the development of an effective quantum algorithm to its launch on quantum 'hardware'.
 We have made sure that our approach works, and, moreover, paves the way for the creation of a practically useful computer.
 The plans include further improvement of already serial technologies for the manufacture of quantum devices and an increase in the number of qubits with increased accuracy of quantum operations.

-Alexander Andriyash, Scientific Director of FSUE "RFNC-VNIIA named after N.L.
-Dukhov"
+Alexander Andriyash, scientific director of FSUE "RFNC-VNIITF named after Academician E.I.
+Zababakhin"

-Earlier it became known that on the basis of Bauman Moscow State Technical University, they plan to launch the production of superconducting quantum processors for supercomputers.
-The first contract manufacturing of superconducting quantum processors on 100-mm wafers in Russia will be implemented jointly with FSUE RFNC-VNIIA named after N. L. Dukhov.
+Earlier it became known that on the basis of Bauman Moscow State Technical University they plan to launch the production of superconducting quantum processors for supercomputers.
+The first contract production of superconducting quantum processors on 100-mm wafers in Russia will be implemented jointly with FSUE RFNC-VNIITF named after Academician E.I.
+Zababakhin.

 Read materials on the topic: